 The major departmental challenge continues to be maximizing the use of limited federal, state, and local funding.
 While this funding is never adequate to meet all the needs of county residents, it does support a wide array of quality services which meet many of the needs of county residents.
-In 2013 the Department continued to focus on slowing the growth of alternate care placements for children and adolescents, as well as psychiatric hospitalizations.
-The major challenges in 2013 were refining operation of the Capital Consortium, a seven county collaboration to provide Economic Support Services and expanding Comprehensive Community Services for children and families.
+In 2014 the Department continued to focus on slowing the growth of alternate care placements for children and adolescents, as well as psychiatric hospitalizations.
+The major challenges in 2014 were continuing to refine operation of the Capital Consortium, a seven county collaboration to provide Economic Support Services and expanding Comprehensive Community Services for children and families.